-Ljutenica (sometimes you may come across the name lutenica, etc.) is a popular dip served with meat in Bulgaria.
+Ljutenica (sometimes you may come across the name lutenica, etc.) is in Bulgarian cuisine a popular dip served with meat.
 Lutenica can be found all over the Balkans, but its origin is Bulgarian.
 The consistency of ljutenica is somewhere between a dip, sauce, or vegetable chutney.
 The basic ingredients are tomatoes, peppers, garlic, pepper, oil, salt, and sugar, which gives ljutenica a pleasantly sweet taste.
 There are several variations of ljutenica, and it can also include eggplant, carrot, parsley, or chili peppers.

 In restaurants, you will automatically receive it in a small bowl along with the meat, which it complements perfectly.
 However, it can also be eaten with bread as a spread.